-Our regular Saturday morning practical training sessions at our Pease Pottage apiary will start on Saturday 20th April at 9.30.
+Depending on Government advice, we hope that our regular Saturday morning practical training sessions will resume during April 2021.
 All members are welcome to come along.
 Please note that you may need your wellies as the track is muddy.

 Meetings & Events

-Keep up to date with our latest published events and check the calendar.
-We do our best to keep this up to date, but if you know of an event we should know about and publicise, get in touch with us here.
+In line with Government advice, all meetings and events are currently on hold until further notice.
+We will do our best to keep you up to date, but if you know of an event we should know about and you wish to publicise, get in touch with us here.